-Pursuant to section 14 (9) of the Danish University Act (Consolidation Act no. 960 of 14 August 2014), section 9 of Ministerial Order no. 670 of 19 June 2014 on University Examinations and Grading (the Examination Order), section 17 (2) of Ministerial Order no. 1487 of 16 December 2013 on Admission and Enrolment on Bachelor’s Programmes at Universities (the Bachelor’s Admission Order) and section 4 (2) of Ministerial Order no. 1488 of 16 December 2013 on Admission and Enrolment on Master’s (Candidatus) Programmes at Universities (the Master’s Admission Order) the following rules have been laid down:
+Pursuant to section 14 (9) of the Danish University Act (Consolidation Act no. 778 of 7 August 2019), section 9 of Ministerial Order no. 22 of 9 January 2020 on University Examinations and Grading (the Examination Order), section 32 of Ministerial Order no. 37 of 13 January 2022 on Admission and Enrolment on Programmes at Universities arranged as full time studies (the Admission Order) the following rules have been laid down:

-1. The rules apply to all students enrolled at CBS’ bachelor’s, master’s, professional bachelor’s, executive master’s and PhD programmes, including exchange students, credit transfer students and students under the vacant seat scheme.
+1. The rules apply to all students enrolled at CBS’s bachelor’s, master’s, professional bachelor’s, advanced level, executive master’s and PhD programmes, including exchange students, credit transfer students and students under the vacant seat scheme.

 (2) The provision in Section 4 also applies to applicants for CBS’ bachelor’s and master’s programmes.